The State of Florida Issues Updates on COVID-19

 FLORIDA DEPARTMENT OF VETERANS’ AFFAIRS

-- FDVA is restricting visitor access to its State Veterans’ Nursing Homes and Domiciliary until further notice, with the exception of essential visitors, such as family members of those residents undergoing end-of-life care.
+- The Florida Department of Veterans’ Affairs (FDVA) is restricting visitor access to its State Veterans’ Nursing Homes and Domiciliary until further notice, with the exception of essential visitors, such as family members of those residents undergoing end-of-life care.

 - The U.S. Department of Veterans Affairs (VA) has also temporarily restricted access to their nursing and community living center facilities to only essential visitors until further notice.